garrandall/popular-music-data/tracks/the-man-with-the-child-in-his-eyes-kate-bush.md

 Telling me about the sea,
 All his love, 'til eternity.

-Ooh, he's here again,
+Oh, he's here again,
 The man with the child in his eyes.
-Ooh, he's here again,
+Oh, he's here again,
 The man with the child in his eyes.

 He's very understanding,